lampholder/termcast.me/README.md

 ## Current state:

+**N.B.** If you see errors from tmux about configuration commands, it might be that you're installed version of tmux is too old.
+Obviously it would be better if termcast detected this automatically - it doesn't, but you can try and run it with tmux configuration options compatible with older versions of tmux by running with the `--old-tmux` flag.

 The pip termcast only works on python >= 2.7.9 because earlier versions can't support SNI :(

 termcast is in alpha but the happy path is actually working pretty well.
 There are still some issues, but they mostly pertain to the running of the server.